 TESL301.
-Theology-English as a Second Language: Academic Listening/ competent in making oral academic presentations and in engaging in classroom discussion in English.
+Theology-English as a Second Language: Academic Listening/ Speaking for Graduate Theology Students

+Students will learn advanced skills in English pronunciation to enhance intelligibility and communication effectiveness.
+In addition, students will become more comfortable and competent in making oral academic presentations and in engaging in classroom discussion in English.
 Students will practice principles of English pronunciation including word stress, emphasis, and sentence intonation.
 Students will prepare and deliver several oral presentations of varying length and topical focus.
 Active participation in class discussions and peer feedback is required.